rogers-j/hanabi-conventions/Reference.md

 #### Breaking Information Lock

-* A direct conflict is the only thing that can "break" an information lock.
+* To reiterate, this only applies to conventional information.
+Direct contradictory observation "breaks" an information lock.
 * For example, in a 3-player game:
   * Alice has a card that is locked in as a red 2.
   * Alice receives a blue clue, which happens to touch this card.